-How is urinary incontinence (UI) diagnosed?
+How is urinary incontinence (UI) in men diagnosed?

 The first step in solving a urinary problem is talking with your health care provider.
 Your general medical history, including any major illnesses or surgeries, and details about your continence problem and when it started will help your doctor determine the cause.
 You should talk about how much fluid you drink a day and whether you use alcohol or caffeine.
 You should also talk about the medicines you take, both prescription and nonprescription, because they might be part of the problem.

 You may be asked to keep a voiding diary, which is a record of fluid intake and trips to the bathroom, plus any episodes of leakage.
 Studying the diary will give your health care provider a better idea of your problem and help direct additional tests.